Cipulot/EC87/README.md

 - Dedicated PCBs for specific MX boards already being run.

+## WIP

+Implementation of APC and initial calibration is in development.
+This features will allow to choose from a set op predetermined actuation points by simply cycling through them using a key combination.
+The initial calibration is to ensure that the overall baseline reading is equal across all the keys.
+Later, in Rev2, this will be used to adjust hardware gain through dedicated control circuit.

+See commits in `Firmware` for details about teh state of development.

 ## Copyright notice

 This project is released under the MIT License.
 For the license, please refer to the LICENCE.md file.